tianhe1120/gprs_2023/README.md

 ```
 plink2 --vcf [vcf input] dosage=DS --score [snplists afte clumped and qc]  --out
 ```
-The clumped qc snpslists and prs_output_dir will automatically be filled in the script.
-Users have to indicate the options below.

 #### Options:
 ````
+  --vcf_dir                      path to vcf files  [required]
+  --model                        model to use to generate PRS
+  --beta_dir_list                dictionary of beta directories created from beta-list function, used to look up the path for specified PRS model
+  --memory                       number of memory use
+  --out                          directory name to output PRS
   --symbol                       indicate the symbol or text after chrnb in vcf file, default = "." ; i.e. ALL.chr8.vcf.gz, you can put "." or ".vcf.gz"
-  --vcf_input                    path to vcf files  [required]
-  --qc_clump_snplist_foldername  the folder name of .qc_clump_snpslist.csv file.
-The folder name should be
-                                 the same as the output name in select_clump_snps step
   --columns                      a column index indicate the [SNPID] [ALLELE] [BETA] position; column nb starts from 1
   --plink_modifier               no-mean-imputation as default in here, get more info by searching plink2.0 modifier
-  --output_name                  it is better if the output_name remain the same. output: [chrnb]_[output_name].sscore
-  --clump_kb                     distance(kb) parameter for clumping [required]
-  --clump_p1                     first set of P-value for clumping [required]
-  --clump_r2                     r2 value for clumping, default = 0.1
+  --combine                      whether to combine score per chromosomes to generate a final genome-wide PTS (T/F); default = "T"
   --help                         Show this message and exit.
 ````
 #### Result:
-This option will generate `.sscore` files in `prs` folder:
+This option will generate `.sscore` files in `./result/prs/[output_directory_name]` folder:
 - `*.sscore`